transcend-io/cli/README.md

 ### tr-pull-datapoints

-This command allows for pulling your Data Inventory -> Datapoints into
+This command allows for pulling your Data Inventory -> Datapoints into a CSV.

 #### Authentication